DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section7_Route53/notes.md

 - Can be associated with health checks, so if one instance isn't working properly you can stop sending traffic to it

 #### Hands on
-- New address entry, routing policy > weighted
+- New address entry, down below on the right menu there's the option for routing policy
+    - Routing policy > Weighted
 - Add multiple records to the same name with different weights.
 Neat!
+- You can associate with a health check
 - When you use dig, you just get one address as a response, you're not aware of the weighted mechanism on the client side

-### 190. Routing policy - latency
+### 82. Routing policy - latency
 - Will redirect the user to the server that has the least latency to him
 - Helpful when latency of users is a priority
+- Latency is evaluated in terms of user to designated AWS region
+- A user in Germany may be directed to the US (if that's the lowest latency)

 #### Hands on
 - New address entry, routing policy > latency
+- Adding the DNS record you specify in which region it is (like eu-west-1)
 - Depending on your geographical location, you will get a different DNS response, which will be the one with the lowest latency from you

-### 191. Route 53 health checks
+### 83. Route 53 health checks
-- An instance/endpoint is considered unhealthy if it fails 3 health checks in a row
+- An instance/endpoint is considered unhealthy if it fails 3 health checks in a row (by default)
+    - It is considered healthy if it passes 3 health checks in a row
 - Default health check interval is 30 seconds.
-It can be changed, but this incurs higher costs.
+It can be changed (to a fast health check of 10s) but this incurs higher costs.
 - In the background on Amazon's side, about 15 health chekers will check the endpoint health
+    - On the average you'll have one request every 2 seconds
 - You can have HTTP, TCP and HTTPS health checks (no SSL verification)
 - You can integrate these healthchecks with cloudwatch if you wanted to
 - Health checks can be linked to Route 53 queries, so the behaviour of route 53 can change depending on what the health checks result

 #### Hands on
+- On the route 53 main page, on the left menu click on Health Checks
+- Configure a health check
+    - Monitoring an endpoint
+    - Specify an IP address (but could be a domain name)
+    - You can specify also a port umber, protocol and path (in case of http)
+    - On advanced can also set check interval, failure threshold and a few other details
+    - You can also create an alarm when the health check fails
 - Created 3 health checks on route 53

+--- You stopped here

-### 192. Routing policy - failover
+### 84. Routing policy - failover
 - You have a main EC2 instance and a failover one
 - Route 53 has a health check pointing to the primary instance
 - If the route check fails, it'll point you to the failover instance